Skip to main content

 CSS Shadow Parts

-CSS Shadow Parts let you style specific pieces of components that use Shadow DOM.
-This matters for WebJET components because their internal DOM is intentionally encapsulated and cannot normally be targeted from outside.
+CSS Shadow Parts allow you to style specific parts of components that use the Shadow DOM.
+This is important in WebJET components where the internal DOM is intentionally encapsulated and classic selectors on the outside do not see the internal nodes.

 Benefits of Shadow parts

-Shadow Parts expose only the internal nodes that the component author explicitly marks as safe to style.
-This keeps encapsulation intact while still giving you fine control over the component’s appearance.
+Shadow Parts allow you to expose only those internal parts that the author of the component deems safe to modify.
+This preserves encapsulation while giving you control over the appearance of specific parts without rewriting the entire implementation.

 Using Shadow parts

-When a component uses Shadow DOM, you cannot target its internals with a normal selector.
-For example, wje-button renders its native button inside a shadow root.
+When using web components with Shadow DOM, it is not possible to target internal parts with the normal selector.
+For example, wje-button renders its internal native element inside the shadow root.

 <wje-button>